Tell Massachusetts Policy Makers to Keep Their Priorities Straight

 1. In Fairhaven, the town is staring down a $2.2 million budget deficit, yet has proposed borrowing more than $20 million to build a government broadband network.
 While town departments are raising fees and preparing for budget cuts, it makes no sense to go tens of millions of dollars in debt for an unneeded project.

-2. In West Springfield, town leaders are facing difficult budget decisions, with major capital projects, including a new police station, a new DPW facility, and support for the Mittineague school all under consideration while federal funds dwindle.
-At the same time, the town is considering bonding for a broadband network that would cost taxpayers over $25 million, not be profitable, and is only expected to serve half of the town's residents.
+2. In West Springfield, town leaders are facing difficult budget decisions, with major capital projects in progress, including a new police station and DPW facility, in addition to contemplating the future of the Mittineague school, while federal funds dwindle.
+At the same time, the town has pushed forward on a risky broadband network that could cost taxpayers over $25 million, not be profitable and is only expected to serve half of the town's residents.
 West Springfield leaders should make wise choices with limited government resources and invest in public safety and education, not an unnecessary broadband network.

 3. In Sudbury, Dudley, Southwick, and communities across Massachusetts, public schools and town budgets are facing a crunch as federal pandemic aid expires.
 Instead of cutting school budgets to fund pet projects, it’s time for Massachusetts towns to get back to basics and focus on what towns need: schools, law enforcement, and infrastructure.